There’s no shortage of things to do in Hiroshima. For years, the city was mostly known as one of the sites of the atomic bombings of World War II.

 - See more of Hiroshima as you ride the Moving Streetcar Museum

-What to do in Hiroshima: The top attractions & best places to visit
+What to do in Hiroshima: Top attractions & best places to visit

 Taste test local delicacies at Okonomimura